robin-raymond/zax.io/casting.md

 funcByValue(myTypePointer)
 funcByRef(myTypePointer)

+if myTypePointer {
+    // safe because the pointer was checked if it points to something
+    // valid and this code executes and the conversion is performed checkedType := myTypePointerToNothing as MyType&
+}

 myTypeRefA := myTypePointer. as MyType& // allowed - already a reference myTypeRefB := myTypePointer. as &       // allowed - already a reference